Filousa-Arminou Dam-Arminou-Filousa

 fil2a

-Then begin your walk by leaving the village on the track which goes past the church (heading north) and with the church on your right.
-This starts out as an asphalt road, becomes concrete for a short stretch and soon turns into an earth road.
+Then begin your walk by leaving the village on the track which goes past the church (heading north) with the church on your right and the picnic site on your left.
+This starts out as an asphalt road, quickly becomes concrete for an uphill stretch and eventually turns into an earth road.

-Ignore a couple of left turns in the first 100 metres or so – just keep straight ahead.
-Follow the main track, ignoring any tracks joining from left and right.
+Follow the earth track downhill, ignoring any tracks joining from left and right.
 After 10 minutes you reach a sharp (hairpin) bend to the left.
 Follow this around to reach a three-way fork in the track – take the middle track and continue along this (effectively carrying on straight ahead on the same track).
 It’s very easy to follow this wide chalky track as it meanders along the contours of the valley, sometimes climbing a little, sometimes descending.
+Ignore all side tracks!

 You are walking through a varied landscape of cultivated fields, olive groves and pine trees with some quite spectacular ravines to your left and lovely views across the Dhiarizos valley.
 You can see Arminou on the other side of the valley and after about 35 minutes as you look down to the valley floor you will be able to see a clear white track – this is your route away from the dam later in the walk.